Dheatly23/godot-wasm/README.md

 * Imports any (custom) Godot methods into WASM.
 * Easy access to linear memory, per-element basis or bulk array operation.
 * Catch and throw runtime error/traps with signal.

-  **NOTE:** Signal support is a bit experimental and _might_ break.

 * Epoch-based limiter to stop bad-behaving module.
 * Memory limiter to prevent exhaustion.
 * Experimental API for direct Godot object manipulation.
+Available in 3 flavors:
+  * Legacy `compat` API using indices.
+Easier to implement.
+  * Newer `extern` API using externrefs, with interop with legacy API.
+    Some programming language might not support it at all.
+  * Component-based API.
+Requires component model.
 * WASI common API ~~with in-memory filesystem~~.

   **NOTE:** In-memory filesystem is currently disabled due to dependency problems.